xylophone21/gist-sync/README.md

 ```
 [gist-sync-url]:https://gist.github.com/{your_account}/{gist_id}/
 ```
+## features
+1. Sync some pages to gist
+2. plantuml diagram in markdown like Markdown Preview Enhanced

 ## Note
 Do not add you token to your public repo.
 That's why actions failed in this repo.